An authentic African adventure exploring Zimbabwe, Botswana and a little of Namibia in extra style and comfort, at a great price!

 We spend our time exploring this peaceful wilderness area by motorboat and in traditional-style mokoros (dug-out canoes) poled along the waterways by local guides.
 Navigating the reed-lined channels and lagoons of the Okavango Delta by boat and mokoro is the ideal way to view the unusual and rare flora and fauna of this pristine environment.

-Nestled in an indigenous forest on a secluded small island in the Okavango Panhandle, our lodge overlooks the serene waterways and untamed surroundings.
+Nxamseri Island Lodge is nestled in an indigenous forest on a secluded small island in the Okavango Panhandle, our lodge overlooks the serene waterways and untamed surroundings.

 From the watery delta of Botswana, we travel into the fertile Caprivi Strip of Namibia.

 Our drive takes us into Mahango Game Reserve, a compact yet diverse wildlife park.
 This unusually lush area of Namibia is home to ample game, including plenty of elephants and antelopes, such as roan, sable, bushbuck, reedbuck, tsessebe, sitatunga, kudu and red lechwe.

 Leaving Mahango, we proceed to the Kavango River where our overnight lodge is situated.
 Here we take an afternoon boat cruise, enjoying unspoilt nature in this remote spot.